- Future Students

 Erin Foster, Music in the HumanitiesMusic in the HumanitiesMusic Building #209Phone: (509)359-6211Fax: (509)359-7028Email: firstname.lastname@example.org

 Erin Foster taught music theory/ear training and advised incoming freshmen at Eastern Washington University for almost 15 years.
-Currently, she teaches Music in the Humanities a course she developed for EWU Online Education Program.
-In addition, Erin teaches bassoon lessons and Woodwind Methods at Gonzaga University and bassoon at Whitman College.
+Currently, she teaches Music in the Humanities Online, a course she developed for the EWU Online Education Program.
+In addition, Erin teaches Music in the Humanities, theory, and bassoon at Gonzaga University and bassoon at Whitman College.
 Erin is an "Eastern Washington University Honor Faculty Member" award recipient for outstanding teaching.

 In addition to teaching, Ms. Foster is a professional musician who performs with many groups in the greater Spokane area including the Spokane Symphony Orchestra, Coeur d'Alene Summer Theater, Spokane Opera, Coeur d'Alene Opera Orchestras, and Walla Walla Symphony.
 She was a long-standing member of the Westwind Woodwind Quintet--an educational ensemble of the Spokane Symphony--and Mosaic Winds, conducted by Dr. Robert Spittal.
 Ms. Foster coached and auditioned the winds and brass for the Spokane Youth Orchestra's Junior Symphony Orchestras.
 She adjudicates for many area and state solo/ensemble and large group festivals and coaches woodwinds for schools throughout the great Spokane region as well as teaching private bassoon lessons.